zjsteyn/wazimap/_episodes/05-using data-tables-graphs.md

 objectives:
 - "Downloading Wazimap data"
-- "Embedding Wazimap data on your own website" key points: a
+- "Embedding Wazimap data on your own website"
+keypoints:
+- Downloading Wazimap data"
+- Using Wazimap data elsewhere"
 ---
 ## This episode demonstrates how you can use the Wazimap data that is available for a spesific place elsewehre.

 ~~~
-## Challenge 1 : Download the wazimap data to your computer and open it in a spreadsheet programme.
+## Challenge 1 : Download the Wazimap data to your computer and open it in a spreadsheet programme.
 ~~~